 ~ Modules ~

-Series II (Horizontal Restraints);

-Module II-1: Introduction to Cartels

-This module includes the definition of a cartel, essential attributes of an effective anti-cartel program, deterrent sanctions, detection, leniency, investigational techniques, transparency, and awareness and outreach.

-Module II-2: Leniency

-This module introduces the concept of leniency programs for anti-cartel enforcement.
-The module presents the cornerstones and benefits of an effective leniency program, the procedural aspects of a leniency program, and how leniency interacts with sanctions in a cartel enforcement action.

-Module II-3: Proving Agreement or Concerted Practice with Indirect Evidence

-This modules introduces concepts and techniques for establishing the existence of horizontal conduct in the absence of direct evidence.

-Series III (Dominant Firm Conduct);
+Series III (Dominant Firm Conduct)

 Module III-2: Predatory Pricing

 This module presents predatory pricing by a dominant firm.
 Experts discuss the basic elements and economics of a predatory pricing theory and discuss a hypothetical case.

 Module III-3: Exclusive Dealing

 This module presents the competition enforcement topic of exclusive dealing by a dominant firm.
-Experts discuss the basic elements and economics of exclusive dealing.
+Experts discuss the basic elements and economics of exclusive dealing

-Series IV (Mergers);
+Series IV (Mergers)

 Module IV-1: Handling Merger Investigations

 This module addresses competition agency merger investigation, drawing upon concepts from the modules on market definition and market power in the merger context.
 The video uses a hypothetical merger to demonstrate the practical techniques agencies use to investigate a merger, including how to plan a merger investigation and how to obtain and evaluate relevant evidence.

-~ Modules ~
+Module IV-2: Merger Remedies

+This module focuses on merger remedies.
+It explores the principles underlying the need for and identification of remedies appropriate to the anticompetitive concerns in a particular case and addresses more common practical considerations such as timing, elements of the remedy package, challenges in identifying effective buyers, international coordination, and 'after the fact' monitoring and compliance.

-Series V (State Impediments to Competition);
+Series V (State Impediments to Competition)

 Module V-1: Competition Advocacy

 This module discusses the importance of competition advocacy as a tool for addressing anticompetitive regulations and policies proposed by other governmental actors.
 It includes a hypothetical case study, together with suggestions for the design of an effective advocacy program by current and former enforcement officials.

 Module V-2: State Restraints on Competition

 This module discusses the importance of competition advocacy as a tool for addressing anticompetitive regulations and policies proposed by other governmental actors.
 It includes a hypothetical case study, together with suggestions for the design of an effective advocacy program by current and former enforcement officials.

 Module V-3: Competition Assessment

 A co-production of the AGCM and COFECE, this mini-series of short modules introduces the concept of competition assessment, describes existing recommended practices, and describes the practical application of competition assessments.

-~ Modules ~ Series VI (Investigational Techniques); Module VI -1: Planning and Conducting Investigations This module presents the fundamental steps of conducting an investigation of potential competition law violations.
+~ Modules ~ Series VI (Investigative Techniques) Module VI-1: Planning and Conducting Investigations This module presents the fundamental steps of conducting an investigation of potential competition law violations.
 The steps discussed include developing a theory of the case, identifying sources of information, interviewing witnesses, requesting documents and data, organizing and assessing evidence, and determining whether there is a violation.
-Module VI -2: Interviewing Witnesses: Who, What, Where, When, Why & How This module shares techniques for the effective interviewing of witnesses and parties in the course of a competition investigation.
-Module VI -3: Practicalities in Planning a Dawn Raid This module is designed for the education of case officers and their supervisors in competition authorities with little practical experience planning and conducting dawn raids such as those with new or previously unexercised dawn raid authority.
+Module VI-2: Interviewing Witnesses: Who, What, Where, When, Why & How This module shares techniques for the effective interviewing of witnesses and parties in the course of a competition investigation.
+Module VI-3: Practicalities in Planning a Dawn Raid This module is designed for the education of case officers and their supervisors in competition authorities with little practical experience planning and conducting dawn raids such as those with new or previously unexercised dawn raid authority.
 It uses short lectures, discussions and dramatized vignettes to convey content.
-Series VII (Agency Effectiveness); Module VII-1: Project Selection This module describes a process that an agency can use to choose projects that advance the agency's priorities and maximizes the agency's prospects for success.
-Module VII-2: Advice for New and Young Competition Agencies This presentation focuses on bolstering the capacity of new and young competition agencies, including the conduct of advocacy, staff training, and the use of guidelines.
-Module VII-3: Introduction to International Organizations This module gives a broad perspective on what international organizations such as the ICN, OECD, UNCTAD, World Bank, and others produce and how their products can be useful to a competition agency.
+Module VI-4: Introduction to International Cooperation This module addresses how to get competition enforcement cooperation started and the common features of such cooperation across merger, unilateral conduct and cartel investigations.
+Module VI-5: Document Review This module provides practical guidance to case teams on the key steps and techniques for effective and efficient document review in the context of competition investigations.
+The steps discussed include organising documents and data received from different sources; sifting for relevance and privilege; and keeping the case file to a manageable size.
+The techniques to be explored include use of electronic document review platforms; use of search terms and 'tags'; deduplication; and use of new technology such as artificial intelligence/predictive coding.